-Reflecting on these last sixty years, Sr. Jeanette (Marie Pierre) Braun sees a common thread that has been woven through all of her many ministries.
+Reflecting on her sixty-plus years as a Sister of Notre Dame de Namur, Sr. Jeanette (Marie Pierre) Braun sees a common thread that has been woven through all of her many ministries.
 Her loving spirit of welcome was a gift that she received from her parents while growing up with her four brothers.
 There was always room at the Braun’s table for a lonely neighbor or someone in need, so it’s not surprising that Jeanette’s favorite scriptural passage is: “Continue to love one another… and remember always to welcome strangers, for by doing this, some have entertained angels without knowing it.”
 (Hebrews 13:2)

 From the beginning of her teaching ministry, Jeanette created an inviting space of learning for young children.
 She continued that same spirit as a co-founder of the San Francisco Mission Reading Clinic, where she nurtured immigrant students from many different cultures.

 Because she had a background in special education, Jeanette was asked to lead a project at Catholic Television Network to build a community of special education teachers from both Catholic and public schools using live, interactive broadcasts.
 Later, she applied this experience and her creativity and communication skills as a producer at KGO-TV in San Francisco.
 Her Sunday morning TV program focused on issues of peace and justice.

 In the 1980s, Jeanette became immersed in the Sanctuary movement.
 Her knowledge of Spanish was an asset as she accompanied individuals and families through the sometimes-agonizing process of gaining political asylum.
 The bonds made with these people whom she welcomed into her home and supported have endured.
 During this period, she worked at Hewlett-Packard Company, where she coordinated worldwide training broadcasts via a video network.